 Finish all summer assignments...and summer activities!

-Hopefully your kids haven't been putting off any summer assignments until the last minute, but now is the time to make sure that all their summer assignments are completed in plenty of time for the new school year.
-If they have been procrastinating, better to catch it early while there is still time!
-Make sure you have a talk with your kids to establish a plan for next year, and remind them how stressful it is to leave assignments until they are due.
-Remember, once school starts, there's going to be getting a lot more work, so better to start strong than scrambling!
+Hopefully, your kids haven't been putting off any summer assignments until the last minute, but now is the time to make sure that all their summer assignments are completed in plenty of time for the new school year.
+If they have been procrastinating, it's better to catch it early while there is still time!
+Make sure you have a talk with your kids to establish a plan for next year and remind them how stressful it is to leave assignments until they are due.
+Remember, once school starts, there's going to be a lot more work, so it's better to start strong than scrambling!

-Also important to remember is that, as summertime ends, we need to enjoy every last moment of it!
+Also, it is important to remember that as summertime ends, we need to enjoy every last moment of it!
 Make a list with the family of all the summertime activities they want to experience.
-Have plans been modified by recent events?
-Come up with a new plan to create lasting memories.
+Come up with plans to create lasting memories.
 Partner with friends and family to put together an unforgettable summer staycation!
 Use the money you might have been saving for a trip and instead Invest in things like a quality grill, new deck furniture, inflatable pools and water slides, or outdoor stereo systems.
 These things can be enjoyed beyond summer and for years to come.